How to create momentum in network marketing is one of the key pillars of success you’ll have to master.

 Build a Lead Generation Machine- This is the key.
 Network marketing allows you to build teams all over the world.

-This is where a blog just like this one comes into play if you like to write.
+This is where a blog like this one comes into play if you like to write.

 You don’t want to do a ton of work only to never have your stuff found because you shot yourself in the foot from the beginning.